 Optimising cardiac stem cell therapy by finding the best conditions for the cells in the lab and in the heart

-We expand cardiac progenitor cells from biopsy samples of the heart via the culture of 3D spheroids known as cardiospheres and have shown that treatment with these cardiosphere-derived cells (CDCs) significantly improved function of the heart after myocardial infarction.
+We expand cardiac progenitor cells from biopsy samples of the heart and have shown that treatment with cells expanded via the formation of cardiospheres, as cardiosphere-derived cells (CDCs), significantly improved function of the heart after myocardial infarction.
 Similarly, we have shown that induced pluripotent cells, differentiated towards a cardiac phenotype, prevent the deterioration in cardiac function following myocardial infarction.
 However, with both cell types, the improvement in function is not large and so we aim is to optimise the efficiency of the cell therapy.